Skip to Content

 This kept miscommunications low on how and when to do their assignments.
 As well as a chance to adjust anything that didn't work during the last rotation of duties.

-- Put their clothes at the laundry area
+• Put their clothes in the laundry area

-- Strip their beds every Monday and put it at the laundry
+• Strip their beds every Monday and put them in the laundry area

 Kitchen

-- Sink – Empty drain and rinse the sink after doing dishes
+• Sink - Empty the drain and rinse the sink after doing dishes

-- Trash – take out when full and put barrels on street on Tuesday night, take back after pickup on Wednesday
+• Trash – take out when full and put barrels on the street on Tuesday night, take back after pickup on Wednesday

 Best Way To Get Rid of Sugar Ants: 18 Ideas to Rid Your House of Ants